gabCodes/ACS-Design-F16/README.md

 # Automatic Control System Design on F-16 Model

 This project contains the control system design of an automated landing manoeuvre for an F-16 Simulink model.
-For the scope of this project, the focus is on the symmetric longitudinal control problem (so the localizer is considered).
+For the scope of this project, the focus is on the symmetric longitudinal control problem.
+Lateral aligning using a localizer is therefore not considered.

 ## Problem Statement